CPP-AP 3.0.1

 /* Example execution:

-Here value is treated as an unknown argument even though the recognized optional argument still accepts values and only after a different flag is encountered the parser stops collecting the values to the unknown arguments list.
+Here value is treated either as the positional argument's value or as an unknown argument (depending on the input arguments) even though the recognized optional argument still accepts values and only after the --recognized argument flag is encountered the parser continues collecting values for this argument.

 Tip: